arkency/posts/posts/2016-01-20-from-legacy-to-ddd-start-with-publishing-events.md

 So what's the value?

 The value is in the fact that you need to come up with non-CRUD names, that's first.
 You start using more domain vocabulary in your code.
-The main value, though, is that those events are quickly showing you potential next steps.
-The events tend to group in two ways.
+The main value, though, is that those events are quickly showing you potential next steps. **The events tend to group in two ways**.
-They show you the aggregates.
+They show you the **aggregates**.
 If you look at the event prefixes, it's quite clear that User and Fuckup are aggregates.
-The second grouping is by a bounded context.
+The second grouping is by a **bounded context**.
 In my case, it's quite clear that I have a `Identity&Access` bounded context (authentication, authorization, sharing, access).
 The other one is just the Core - Fuckups.

 You may notice that the aggregates split when you think in aggregates.
 The Fuckup can be shared.
 This is an Identity&Access concern, not the core Fuckups bounded context.
 In a way, the fuckup exists in both bounded contexts.